pretix/pretix-docs/docs/tutorial/continuous-operation/testing.md

 ![Page titled 'Shop status', displaying a box warning about which conditions are not met yet for the shop to go live and options to disable test mode and delete all test mode orders.](../../assets/screens/testing/shop-status.png "Shop status screenshot")

-We want only real orders from actual customers to appear in our shop from this point onwards Thus, we have to delete the orders we placed in test mode.
+We want only real orders from actual customers to appear in our shop from this point onwards.
+Thus, we have to delete the orders we placed in test mode.
 In order to do so, we will navigate to our event and click the :btn-icon:fa3-exclamation-triangle: TEST MODE: entry in the sidebar which is highlighted in orange.
 We will check the box labeled "Permanently delete all orders created in test mode" and click the :btn:Disable test mode: button.